meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Accident victims seem less supportive of adaptation level theory; they do not take more pleasure in ordinary events and rated themselves significantly less happy in general than the control groups.
 Paraplegics exhibited a strong nostalgia effect, rating their pasts as much happier than the controls.

-Alternatively (instead of adaptation level theory), it could be explained that the decreased satisfaction of the lottery winners is that goo
+Alternatively (instead of adaptation level theory), it could be explained that the decreased satisfaction of the lottery winners is that good luck in a lottery may actually be more painful than pleasurable.
+Sudden changes or extremem outcomes, even though positive, may be stress inducint (Dohrenwend & Dohrenwent, 1974; )